mgadi/naemonbox/docs/source/03_user_guide/index.rst

 Step three
 =========

 **The Basics** workings are all the elements that are involved in the monitoring and notification logic.
-There are described in  `configuring-naemon`_ section.
+There are described in  `Configuring Naemon`_ section.

 Step four
 =========